dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 > [!NOTE]
 > This release is still in preview.

-In this release we have fixed more than a hundred product bugs and added numerous small improvements.
-Here are some of the new major features:
+Besides numerous small improvements and more than a hundred product bug fixes, EF Core 2.1 includes several new features:

 ## Lazy loading
-EF Core now contains the necessary building blocks for anyone to write entity classes that can load their navigation properties on demand.
+EF Core now contains the necessary building blocks for anyone to author entity classes that can load their navigation properties on demand.
 We have also created a new package, Microsoft.EntityFrameworkCore.Proxies, that leverages those building blocks to produce lazy loading proxy classes based on minimally modified entity classes (e.g. classes with virtual navigation properties).

 See the [section on lazy loading](xref:core/querying/related-data#lazy-loading) for more information about this topic.

 ## Parameters in entity constructors
 As one of the required building blocks for lazy loading, we enabled the creation of entities that take parameters in their constructors.
 You can use parameters to inject property values, lazy loading delegates, and services.

-See the [section on constructor parameters](xref:core/modeling/constructors) for more information about this topic.
+See the [section on entity constructor with parameters](xref:core/modeling/constructors) for more information about this topic.

 ## Value conversions
 Until now, EF Core could only map properties of types natively supported by the underlying database provider.
 Values were copied back and forth between columns and properties without any transformation.
 Starting with EF Core 2.1, value conversions can be applied to transform the values obtained from columns before they are applied to properties, and vice versa.
-We have a number of conversions that can be applied by convention as necessary, as well as an explicit configuration API that allows registering delegates for the conversions between columns and properties.
+We have a number of conversions that can be applied by convention as necessary, as well as an explicit configuration API that allows registering custom conversions between columns and properties.
 Some of the application of this feature are:

 - Storing enums as strings
 - Mapping unsigned integers with SQL Server